7Cedars/powers/gitbook/for-developers/deploy-community-governance.md

 });
 ```

-A typical (but in this case very short) constitution will look something like this:&#x20;
+A typical (but in this case very short) constitution will look something like this:

 ```solidity
 // Notice that we create a conditions struct before hand, and reuse it.
 This to avoid 'stack to deep' errors.